avcton/avcton.github.io/content/Literature/Blockchain/Architecture of Blockchain.md

 This definitely could lead to the [[./Consensus Protocols#51% Attack|51% Attack]], where a group of ASIC machine owners form a group together.

 ---

+## Miscellaneous

+> [!info]
+> Care free changes can be made into the network/system until it is not published.
+After being published, in order to introduce a change into the system's architecture, a majority of consensus is required.

 > [!important]
 > This whole methodology of puzzle-solving and computation we studied up till now (used by Bitcoin) is known as "Proof of Work" and another alternative to this in the world of Blockchain is known as "Proof of Stake".